 Attraction is deeply personal, and emotional language only works when it feels natural to the people involved.
 What feels comforting or exciting to one person may feel awkward to someone else.

-Healthy intimacy also depends heavily on mutual comfort, communication, and boundaries.
 The emotional meaning behind a word matters far more than the word alone.

 Why Voice-Led Storytelling Feels Different